RakhithJK/pyenv-pyenv-wiki/Home.md

 ## Troubleshooting / FAQ

-### Python scripts or shell scripts that use python keep failing

-If you experience failure while executing a script that issues `python` command or executes another python script:
- - try executing the command again in the appropriate `pyenv shell`
- - check if the command is a python script or invokes a python script and fix the shebang to `#!/usr/bin/env python`

-Such failures usually show up as:
-  - incompatible python version, but you are certain that you have correct version installed
-  - module not found but you are certain that the module is installed
-  - the issue can be traced back to something related to `PYTHONPATH`

-Also, see below for suggested build environment.

 ### Suggested build environment

 pyenv will try its best to download and compile the wanted Python version,